MyHHR News Locations

 • Commercial litigation (New York).
 Represented the largest hotel operator in Mexico in a pre-litigation dispute against one of the largest payment processors in the world, in connection with a contractual disagreement related to arbitrary increases of the deposit retention amounts as a consequence of the global pandemic

 • Civil litigation (New York).
-Advised a Mexican businessperson in connection with a RICO Act lawsuit related to the NXIVM sex trafficking secret cult scandal
+Represented a Mexican businessperson in connection with a RICO Act lawsuit related to the NXIVM sex trafficking secret cult scandal

 • Commercial litigation (New York and California).
-Advised and represented one of the world's largest cinema chains in several contractual disputes against U.S. companies
+Represented one of the world's largest cinema chains in several contractual disputes against U.S. companies

 • Commercial litigation (California).
-Advised and Represented a famous Mexican journalist and anchorwoman in a contractual dispute against two U.S. companies
+Represented a famous Mexican journalist and anchorwoman in a contractual dispute against two U.S. companies

 • Commercial litigation (Illinois).
-Currently advising a Mexican software distribution company in a contractual negotiation that could lead to litigation with a U.S. software global company
+Representing a Mexican software distribution company in a contractual dispute with a U.S. software global company

 • Legal malpractice (Florida).
 Represented a formerly publicly traded company in the United States against its former attorneys for legal malpractice